axibase/atsd-use-cases/how-to/kafka/brokers-monitoring/README.md

 ## Overview

-This document describes how to monitor availability and performance of [Apache Kafka](https://kafka.apache.org/) brokers using Axibase Time Series Database.
+This guide describes how to monitor availability and performance of [Apache Kafka](https://kafka.apache.org/) brokers using Axibase Time Series Database.

 ## Configuration